Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Methods

 Baloo is designed to have a workspace mostly in front of the robot, from the floor to approximately human height.
 Accordingly, the chest and arms are mounted on the Vention MO-LM-039-1530 Ball Screw Actuator, which is supported by a rigid structure of aluminum extrusion.
 The chest and arms are nominally at a height of 1.5 meters (as shown in Fig. \ref{fig:assembly}) and can be lowered all the way to the floor.

-The arms are mounted on the torso with ball bearings, which allow the arms to rotate outwards and reach in front of the robot.
-Each arm can be manually pinned into the desired configuration (i.e. a fixed angle relative to the chest) for manipulation tasks.
+The arms are mounted on the torso with ball bearings, which allow the arms to rotate outwards and be configured to reach in front of the robot.
+Each arm can be manually pinned into the desired configuration (i.e. a fixed angle relative to the chest) for manipulation tasks as shown in Fig. \ref{fig:assembly}.